AZachia/youtube-downloader-website/README.md

 - **Flask:** A web framework for Python.
 Install it using ```pip install flask```
 - **pytube:** A lightweight, dependency-free Python library to download YouTube videos.
 Install it using ```pip install pytube```

-- **ffmpeg:** Required for converting audio and video formats.
+- **ffmpeg:** (only if you want mp3) Required for converting audio and video formats.
 Install it based on your operating system. [ffmpg](https://www.ffmpeg.org/download.html)

 Ensure all dependencies are installed before running the application.